dominictarr/cryptographers-surprise/README.md

 A cryptoenthusiast can use this to securely guess their birthday surprise without ruining the anticipation for the other party.

 Bob is giving Alice a secret birthday surprise.
-He has revealed to Alice that a surprise is coming - to create suspense.
+He has revealed to Alice that a surprise is coming, for suspense.
-Alice thinks she knows what it is, but she told Bob what she thought it is the gift early, Bob may unintentionally confirm it (ruining the anticipation) or change the surprise.
+Alice thinks she knows what it is, but if she revealed her guess Bob may unintentionally confirm it (ruining the anticipation).
-Alice _could_ place her guess inside an envelope, and give it to Bob, (to be opened at the same time as the gift is presented) However, Alice and Bob are currently on opposite sides of the planet so a letter is not convenient.
-Also, they are both cryptography enthusiasts, so they are only interested in actual envelopes in so far as they are useful for explaining cryptosystems.
+Alice _could_ place her guess inside an envelope, and give it to Bob, (so that after the gift was received she could prove that she had correctly guessed it).
+However, Alice and Bob  are both cryptography enthusiasts, only use envelopes as metaphore for explaining cryptosystems.
+Alice would rather hide & proveher guess cryptographically.

 ``` js
 //Alice